Peter Pfarrer, Instructor / email@example.com / 607-564-9955 (3225)

 Methods of Instruction: Lecture, discussion, reading assignments, reading quizzes, writing assignments, and a final exam.

-Readings: Selected chapter headings, fiction, drama and poetry from Krizner & Mandel’s Literature
+Readings: Selected chapters, fiction, drama, and poetry from Krizner & Mandel’s Literature

-Selected fiction, drama and poetry from Perrine’s Literature
+Selected chapters, fiction, drama, and poetry from Perrine’s Literature

 Two novels (listed above)